ArtemVetik/IdleGame/README.md

 # IdleGame

-This is legacy and unsupported repository.
+This is outdated and unsupported repository.
 The new package will be created in a different repository